-Princes Street: Full Of Street Smarts
+Princes Street: Right up our Street

 The Royal Mile: Uncover The History of Edinburgh With Every Step

 Running parallel to Princes Street, this time in Edinburgh’s gothic-inspired Old Town, is the famed Royal Mile.
 A succession of streets that form the main thoroughfare of the Old Town, the Royal Mile has been taking shape since Medieval times.
 Just over a mile long (1.127 miles or 1 Scots mile), the ancient cobbled streets of the Royal Mile connect Edinburgh Castle to the Palace of Holyroodhouse.
 Peppered with awe-inspiring attractions, towering tenements, cobbled closes, haunted nooks and a secret underground.
 The Royal Mile is one of the busiest streets in Edinburgh and an attraction in its own right.

 Named after King George III, George Street was designed to be the grandest street in all of Edinburgh’s New Town.
 Connecting St Andrew Square in the east with St George Square (later named Charlotte Square) in the west, it was the crowning glory of a united Scotland and England.
 St Andrew was the patron saint of Scotland and St George was the patron saint of England.
 So George Street was a symbolic reminder of just how far these two warring nations had come in the heart of Edinburgh.